 The Illuminating Engineering Society was founded in 1908 following an informal meeting arranged by Leon Gaster, editor of The Illuminating Engineer, which had been established the year before.
 The Society continued until 1977 when it merged with the Institution of Heating and Ventilating Engineers to form The Chartered Institution of Building Services.
 (It was a few years later that Engineers was added to the title).

-As the centenary of the founding of IES approaches, the intention is to produce background information on its Presidents.
-Placing all their names on this website is to encourage contributions from as wide an audience as possible.
+The centenary of the founding of IES has now passed, but the intention is still to provide background information on its Presidents.
+Listing all their names on this website is to encourage contributions from as wide an audience as possible.